dingZvel/tp/docs/UserGuide.md

 * **description**: Accepts description of any length which can include any English characters and symbols.

 <box type="important" seamless>
-* We explicitly allows duplicated **phone** and **email** between multiple users since we are sure that you don't want to lose clients just because they share the same **phone** or **email** as their closed ones.
+* We explicitly allows duplicated **phone** and **email** between multiple users since we believe that clients can share the same company's phone and email.
 * In the rare occasions, only clients who have the exact same **name**, **phone** and **email** are regarded as duplicated and are not allowed in ClientConnect.
 * To protect our valued users from accidentally deleting the crucial **product preference** of their clients with no way of recovering it, we intentionally disable the ability to delete a **product preference**.
 However, we provide a way to edit it instead.
-We are sure that the most purchased product of your client can only change from one product to another, and should not magically disappear.
-Right?
+We are sure that the most purchased product of your client can only change from one product to another, and should not disappear.
 </box>

 ## Features